samersultan/SysAdmin-Tool-List/README.md

 # SysAdmin-Tool-List
-List of useful tools and software for system and network administrators. :sunglasses:
+ :sunglasses: List of useful tools and software for system and network administrators. :sunglasses:

 ----

-**Last update 02/15/2019**
+**Last update 02/16/2019**

 ----